Killer Frost: Powers and abilities

 All versions have shown the ability to absorb heat from external sources and transmute it into waves of cold.
 Using these powers, Killer Frost can create an ice-sheen across her entire body that grants her increased durability, cause intense blizzards that can instantly freeze the target and generate objects composed completely of ice, such as projectiles in the form of ice shards and defensive walls or shields.
 She can also instantly freeze animate matter through physical contact and is unable to touch a normal person without freezing them.
-Although she is able to kiss people who can cool her down and negate her cryo-kinetic abilities like Firestorm.
+However, if someone has a power or ability that negates the natural waves of freezing cold that come from her body, she can touch them without anything happening.

 Her weakness is the need to absorb external heat sources to generate ice: although heat-based weapons such as flamethrowers only make her stronger, she can be imprisoned in cold surroundings such as being locked in a refrigeration truck or buried under a mountain of snow.
 The Caitlin Snow version of Killer Frost is constantly plagued by a hunger for heat, which can only be sated by absorbing the heat from a living being, a process which inevitably kills the victim.
 However, in recent stories she seems to have finally gotten it under control by only absorbing a tiny amount of heat from every person she touches, sparing them and leaving them otherwise unharmed.
 The Caitlin Snow and Louise Lincoln versions of the character have, albeit inconsistently, demonstrated the ability to fly, either by riding Arctic winds or through an unknown manner of self-propulsion.

 While the exact limits of her abilities have yet to be established, how much power Frost can channel at once seems to depend on how much heat she has absorbed and stored in her body.
 For example, when she absorbed all the heat from Superman (whose body is supercharged by yellow solar energy) during a stand-off between the Justice League and the Suicide Squad, she was able to flash-freeze the entire League in a single blast.

 It also seems that using up all the heat energy she has stored can put Frost's life in danger.
-If she does not feed in time, she even risks dying of "starvation".
+If she does not feed in time, she even risks dying of what she calls "starvation".

 The Caitlin Snow version also boasts a genius-level intellect, being S.T.A.R.
 Labs' youngest and brightest scientist prior to her transformation.
 She could solve complex equations easily, operate heavy energy generating machinery and appeared particularly skilled in the field of physics and research about energy.
 She once managed to create an ice prism with her powers that converted Superman's heat vision into a bright burst of sunlight to defeat Eclipso.

 Several adaptations of the villain have also depicted the Crystal Frost and Louise Lincoln incarnations as having basic skills in melee combat which they use in conjunction with their powers as well as impressive agility, being able to perform maneuvers such as leaps or cartwheels with ease.